Ricardoran/GazeTrack/README.md

 The app utilizes the front-facing TrueDepth camera system on compatible iOS devices to track eye movements with high precision.
 The collected data can be valuable for research in user experience, attention studies, cognitive science, and accessibility.

 ## Features
-- Real-time Eye Tracking : Tracks where the user is looking on the screen in real-time.
+- **Real-time Eye Tracking**: Tracks where the user is looking on the screen with optimized smoothing
-- Visualization : Displays a visual indicator showing the current gaze position.
+- **Simple Smoothing Algorithm**: Lightweight sliding window averaging (0-50 points, default: 30)
+- **Responsive Controls**: Real-time adjustable smoothing for different use cases
+- **Enhanced Calibration**: Dual-phase calibration with auto-validation and 50pt proximity check
+- **8-Figure Measurement**: Advanced trajectory following with ME (Mean Euclidean) error analysis
-- Video Stimuli : Can display a video while tracking eye movements, with adjustable opacity.
+- **Video Stimuli**: Display videos while tracking with adjustable opacity
-- Data Recording : Records eye gaze coordinates at 60Hz frequency.
+- **Data Recording**: Records eye gaze coordinates at 60Hz frequency
-- CSV Export : Exports tracking data to a CSV file with timestamps and x,y coordinates.
+- **CSV Export**: Exports tracking data with timestamps and coordinates
-- Countdown Timer : Includes a 5-second countdown before recording starts to reduce initial data noise.
-- Wink Detection : Detects when the user winks or raises eyebrows.
-- Calibration System : Supports eye tracking calibration to improve accuracy.
-- Trajectory Visualization : Provides visualization of eye movement patterns.
-- Data Processing : Automatically filters and processes eye tracking data for quality.
+- **Trajectory Visualization**: Comprehensive trajectory comparison and error analysis
+- **Performance Optimized**: Minimal latency with consistent 60fps performance
 ## Architecture
 GazeTrackApp uses a modular architecture with the following components:

-- ARViewContainer : Handles AR session and face tracking
+- **ARViewContainer**: Handles AR session and face tracking with integrated smoothing
+- **SimpleGazeSmoothing**: Lightweight sliding window averaging algorithm
+- **CalibrationManager**: Enhanced dual-phase calibration with auto-validation
+- **MeasurementManager**: 8-figure trajectory measurement with ME error analysis
-- TrajectoryManager : Manages recording and exporting of gaze trajectory data
+- **TrajectoryManager**: Manages recording and exporting of gaze trajectory data
-- CalibrationManager : Handles eye tracking calibration
-- VideoManager : Manages video playback and opacity settings
+- **VideoManager**: Manages video playback and opacity settings
-- UIManager : Handles UI state and interactions
+- **UIManager**: Handles UI state and interactions
+- **TrajectoryComparisonView**: Visual trajectory comparison and error analysis
 ## Requirements
 - iOS device with Face ID (iPhone X or newer, or compatible iPad Pro)
 - iOS 16.0 or later